Vascular Surgeons located in Tinley Park, IL & Evergreen Park, IL

 As the largest artery in your body, your aorta has the important job of pumping oxygen-rich blood from your heart and throughout your entire vascular system.
-At Vascular Specialists in Evergreen Park and Tinley Park, Illinois, the team specializes in diagnosing aortic aneurysms early and helping you manage them to avoid a rupture.
+At Vascular Specialists in Evergreen Park and Tinley Park, Illinois, and Munster, Indiana, the team specializes in diagnosing aortic aneurysms early and helping you manage them to avoid a rupture.
 To learn more about aortic aneurysms and how treatment works, call Vascular Specialists or book an appointment online today.

 An aneurysm occurs when the walls of one of your blood vessels bulge abnormally.
 An aortic aneurysm happens when an aneurysm affects your aorta, which is the largest artery in your body.